rottytooth/Valence/readme.md

 # Valence

-*Valence* is a programming language where every symbol is a homophone with multiple meanings.

-Context determines the meaning of the symbol when possible, but if multiple readings remain, each plays out in parallel.
+*Valence* is a programming language where each symbol is a homophone with multiple meanings.
+Context determines the meaning of the symbol; if multiple readings remain, each interpretation plays out in parallel.

 In Valence:
 * Any symbol can alternately be a variable name or an instruction